rundeckpro/training-service-oriented/README.md

 * [jenkins](http://192.168.50.4:8080) (login: anonymous)
 * [rundeck](http://192.168.50.4:4440) (login: admin/admin)

-You can also access the simple pages:
+You can also access the simple webapp on each tomcat instance:

 * app1-tomcat1: http://192.168.50.11:18080/simple/
 * app1-tomcat2: http://192.168.50.11:28080/simple/